🎉 New Guided Conversations Make Mentoring Low-Prep & High Impact Read News Release

-That’s because management is a skill that companies don’t often pay attention to until it’s too late.
-Employees often become managers because they are good at performing their jobs.
-Companies reward them with leadership positions without considering whether they possess the right attributes (or skills) to be effective managers.
+That’s because management is a skill companies don’t often pay attention to until it’s too late.
+Employees typically become managers because they are good at performing their jobs.
+Companies reward them with leadership positions without considering whether they possess the right attributes (or leadership skills) to be effective managers.

 This can lead to inefficient practices and high turnover rates.
-To avoid this fate, companies must give employees the training, experience and mentoring they need to develop good management skills.
+To avoid this fate, companies must give employees the training, experience and mentoring they need to develop good management and leadership skills.

 Examples of management skills

-The first (and perhaps most important) skill managers need to have is the ability to communicate clearly and listen actively.
-A manager needs to provide direction to their team to ensure they’re on the right track to achieve the team’s objectives.
+A key management skill (and perhaps most important) that managers need to have is the ability to communicate clearly and listen actively.
+A manager needs to provide a clear vision to their team and communicate effectively to ensure they’re on the right track to achieve the team’s objectives.
 That involves communicating clearly and concisely with as few misunderstandings as possible.

-If misunderstandings arise, the onus is on the manager to comprehend the employee’s point of view and then deliver the message in a way that the employee understands.
+If misunderstandings arise, the onus is on the manager to comprehend the employee’s point of view and then deliver the message in a communication style that the employee understands.
 Doing this requires the manager to actively listen to the employee in a way that improves mutual understanding moving forward.

 Going above and beyond an employee’s job responsibility may help an employee get promoted to manager, but once they become a manager, holding on to work becomes a recipe for exhaustion.